Aleph-One-Ltd/yaffs2/direct/test-framework/yaffs2_image_maker/README.md

 The purpose of the dumper is to view or extract files from a Yaffs2 flash image.

-Note that the input image file must be large enough to mount which typically means at least 8 or so blocks.

-You can pad out the file using something like:
+It is suggested t first do a listing by not specifying an output directory.

 ```
-dd if=/dev/zero ibs=128k count=10 | LC_ALL=C tr "\000" "\377" >padded_file.bin
-dd if=origin_file.bin of=padded_file.bin conv=notrunc
-./yaffs2_dumper -i padded_file.bin -I -c 2048 -B 64
+./yaffs2_dumper -i rfs.bin -I -c 2048 -B 64
 ```
 Output is something like: